Grants

 Begin by filling out an online expression of interest (EOI).

-• If needed, we will reach out to schedule an initial discussion to gather further context.
+• If needed, we will reach out to gather further information.

 • We will conduct an initial review to assess alignment with our program.